saifullah4772/node-js-mongoose-model-generator/README.md

 └── package.json
 ```

-## 🧞 Commands
+## Commands

-All commands are run from the root of the project, from a terminal:
+All commands run from the root of the project, from a terminal:

 | Command                | Action                                      |
 | :--------------------- | :------------------------------------------ |